Why we do it

 As stewards of the land, our practices reflect this commitment to nurture and protect:

-• Our cattle are always on pasture.
+Our cattle are always on pasture.
 They are never barn kept and are rotated seasonally.
 Cover crop rotation has just begun in September 2024.

-• Our pastures are fertilized with pasteurized organic chicken manure, no chemicals ever.
+Our pastures are fertilized with pasteurized organic chicken manure, no chemicals ever.

-• All weed control of the pastures is hand pulled or if necessary we use Contact Organics weed killer.
+All weed control of the pastures is hand pulled or if necessary we use Contact Organics weed killer.
 Nothing else ever.

-• Our hay is sourced from two farms within 10 miles.
+Our hay is sourced from two farms within 10 miles.
 We feed Bermuda coastal that is pesticide free year round.
 It comes from a neighboring farm.
 In the winter we feed fermented perennial peanut hay, as we find the high protein and fermented benefits are worth the cost.

-• As a supplement to whatever they forage, our chickens, dairy cows and goats are fed certified NGMO grains with nutritional rations made by Fertrell; the leader in organic minerals and supplements.
+As a supplement to whatever they forage, our chickens, dairy cows and goats are fed certified NGMO grains with nutritional rations made by Fertrell; the leader in organic minerals and supplements.
 All our feeds are soy free, pesticide free, hexane free, and mixed by Triple M Farms in Lebanon, PA just days prior to shipment to us.
 To our knowledge, there is not a more nutrient dense whole grain feed available today.
 We also provide access to these feeds to the local farming community.

-About Our Beef
+About Our Grass Fattened Beef

-We do these things at a heavy cost in both time and money.
 The result is a superior tasting, nutrient dense meat.
 Healthy beef does not have to be mediocre….we will prove it to you.